sunipkm/kicad-auto-importer/README.md

 ### Install with cargo

-Not published on crates.io, but installable straight from the repository with a Rust toolchain already set up.
+It is installable with a Rust toolchain already set up.
 On Linux, the tray icon's build dependencies must be installed first:
 `sudo apt install libgtk-3-dev libayatana-appindicator3-dev` (Debian/Ubuntu;
 `gtk3 libappindicator-gtk3` or `libayatana-appindicator` on Arch/Manjaro).